-Lineup Performance: Missouri vs. Oklahoma
+Lineup Performance: Missouri at Arkansas

 A victory against Oklahoma showcased the Tigers’ baseline dominance, their depth and how coach Dennis Gates balances the here-and-now versus long-term development.